North Macedonia Tax Calculator (2026)

 Assumptions

-- · Social security contributions are deducted from gross income before calculating personal income tax.
+- · Personal tax exemption (allowance) of MKD 123,240 is deducted from gross employment income before calculating the 10% tax.

 Frequently asked questions